Structured Outputs

 Example response

-Defining Structured Outputs with OpenAI SDK
+Defining Structured Outputs Schemas with the OpenAI SDK

-Step By Step Example
+Step By Step Example - Parsing The Model’s Output

 Step 1: Define your object

 First you must define an object or data structure to represent the JSON Schema that the model should be constrained to follow.
-See the examples at the top of this guide for reference.

 For example, you can define an object like this: